sosna-qa/sosna-qa/README.md

 # Kacper Sosna - Portfolio

 ## About Me
-QA tester with practical experience in manual testing, API testing using Postman, and SQL queries.
-Passionate about improving software quality through clear test cases, bug reporting, and structured test planning.
-Knowledgeable in ISTQB concepts and currently expanding skills in test automation
+QA Tester with hands-on experience in manual testing, API testing (Postman), and SQL.
+Skilled in creating test cases, bug reports, and test plans.
+Familiar with ISTQB concepts.
+Currently developing test automation skills using Cypress.

 ---